Hsqcsu/CSU-IR/README.md

 *   🚀 **Exceptional 100-Million-Scale Performance**: Maintains high accuracy (Recall@1 of 68.13% and a Recall@10 of 93.97%) when retrieving against libraries containing 100 million compounds.
 *   🎯 **Specialized for Psychoactive Substances Identification**: Purpose-built models and libraries for the accurate retrieval and SMILES classification of Psychoactive Substances.
 *   🔬 **Strong Interpretability**: The learned representations are highly interpretable, revealing a direct mapping between spectral features and molecular features.
-*   🧩 **Chemical Substructures Detection**: The model successfully detected 83 chemical substructures, including common functional groups, with an average detection rate of 95.46%.
+*   🧩 **Comprehensive Functional Groups Detection**: The model successfully detected 83 functional groups with an average recall@1 of 95.46%.

 ![Fig1](https://github.com/user-attachments/assets/163af346-e49d-494c-8889-fa1620fe0988)